alimpens/sigv2/docs/adr/0003-testing.md

 ## Decision

-We will use the native Node test runner with React Testing Library for our tests.
+We will use Vitest with React Testing Library for our tests.
-The native Node test runner is faster than Jest, and React Testing Library is a light-weight solution for writing tests in a React-like way.
+Vitest is faster and easier to setup than Jest, and React Testing Library is a light-weight solution for writing tests in a React-like way.

 ## Consequences